kostadindev/knowledge-base-builder/README.md

 ---
 ## 🌲 Algorithm

-The knowledge base builder uses a two-step approach for efficient processing:
+The knowledge base builder uses a streamlined three-step approach for efficient processing:

-1. **Parallel Preprocessing**
+1. **Text Extraction**
-   - All documents are preprocessed concurrently into structured KBs
+   - All documents are processed concurrently into plain text files
-   - Uses a semaphore to limit concurrent LLM requests
+   - Uses a semaphore to limit concurrent processing
-   - Each document is converted into a well-formatted Markdown knowledge base
+   - Each document is converted into a clean text format
    - Optimized for parallel processing with controlled concurrency

-2. **Single Merge**
+2. **Text Merging**
-   - All preprocessed KBs are merged in a single operation
+   - All extracted text files are merged into a single text file
-   - Maintains logical structure and organization
+   - Maintains document separation and structure
-   - Reduces total LLM calls compared to recursive approaches
+   - No LLM calls during this phase
-   - More predictable memory usage
+   - Very efficient memory usage

+3. **LLM Processing**
+   - The merged text file is processed by the LLM in a single operation
+   - LLM creates a well-structured, organized knowledge base
+   - Only one LLM call for the entire process
+   - Optimized for context window usage

 ![image](https://github.com/user-attachments/assets/e4d98bae-dfdd-411c-b931-0c2cec3e113f)

 This approach provides several advantages:
-- Fewer total LLM calls (one per document + one final merge)
+- Minimal LLM calls (just one for the entire process)
-- Better parallelization of preprocessing
+- Better parallelization of text extraction
 - More predictable memory usage
-- Faster overall processing time
+- Significantly faster overall processing time
+- Lower API costs due to reduced LLM usage

 ---